Understanding the associated injuries to better treat and protect the knee

 The anterior cruciate ligament (ACL) is one of the main stabilizers of the knee.
 It plays a role in controlling the anterior and rotational movements of the tibia relative to the femur.
 Thanks to it, the knee can withstand significant stress during walking, running, jumping, or rapid changes of direction.

 When the ACL is ruptured or severely injured, the mechanical stability of the knee is compromised.
-This instability leads to abnormal distribution of loads within the joint, exposing other structures to excessive stress.
+This instability leads to abnormal distribution of charges within the joint, exposing other structures to excessive stress.
 Over time, this stress promotes the development of secondary injuries, sometimes more damaging than the initial ligament rupture.

 Meniscal injuries

-THE meniscal lesions are very frequently associated with ACL ruptures, particularly at the level of the medial meniscusThey can occur from the initial trauma, when the knee undergoes a sudden twisting movement, or appear secondarily following repeated episodes of instability.
+THE meniscal lesions are very frequently associated with cruciate ligament injuries, particularly at the level of the medial meniscus.
+They can occur from the initial trauma, when the knee undergoes a sudden twisting movement, or appear secondarily following repeated episodes of instability.

 These attacks often manifest as: